jherax/js-utils/README.md

 Appendix
 --------
 ### inputType:text
-A `DOM` element belongs to *inputType:text* when that object is one of the following elements:
+It is considered *inputType:text* any of the following `DOM` elements:
 ```html
   <textarea></textarea>
   <input type="text" />